emqx/emqx-docs/en_US/configuration/configuration.md

 #### Conditions

-Variform expression so far has no comprehensive control flows.
+The variform expression so far has no comprehensive control flows.
 The `iif` function is a conditional expression used to evaluate a condition and return one of two values depending on the result of the condition.
 This function is inspired by similar constructs in other programming languages, adapted here for use in a programming expression that lacks loops and variable bindings.

 ```js
 iif(Condition, ThenExpression, ElseExpression)